atisamhaq123/QuantumTalk/README.md

 <img src ="https://github.com/atisamhaq123/QuantumTalk/blob/main/image/Capture.PNG">

 ## Features
-- Join or create a new chat room
 - Send and receive messages in real-time
 - Get notified about new messages
 - Get notified about undread messages